tosc/vim/README.md

 ### Important
 * VH
-	- Git statusbar not showing changes for submodules.
 	- Change autocompiler to autotesting instead.
-* Marks
-	- Remove draw-marks.
 * Unite
 	- Find better way of changing input when pressing enter.
 	- Fix bmark
-	- Create mark source
-		- Go through all marks and run getpos("'A").
-		- Get that line and populate unite with it.
-		- Highlight correct column for where the mark is.
-		- Find way of showing what file that is in.
 * OpohBuffer
 	- Rename to tempbuffer.
 * Help-Bindings